 The best policy is to use Two Factor authentication and not rely just on a password.
-But alas humankind has no time for that, so here as a simple but rock solid advice on how to choose the password.
+But alas human kind has no time for that, so here is a simple but rock solid advice on how to choose the password.
 Continue reading “The best password policy?
 A simple sentence.”

 In its drive to integrate OneDrive deeply with all of its core products, Microsoft has made the open and save operations in Office 2013 a bit ponderous.
 If you’re already syncing your OneDrive content to the PC—or if you intend to only use local folders regardless—you can configure various Office applications to open and save files more efficiently.
 Here’s how.
 Continue reading “Office 2013 Tip: Skip the Cloud Integration”

 Out of the box, Office 2013 is designed to integrate seamlessly with the cloud – just as long as it’s Microsoft’s OneDrive service.

 Adding Dropbox to Office